Bricktech2000/Notes/notes/antisocial personality disorder.md

 --- <https://youtu.be/6dv8zJiggBs>

---- <https://youtu.be/FTWNnmymMc4> (maybe sociopathy isn't so straightforward)
+--- <https://youtu.be/FTWNnmymMc4> (maybe sociopathy isn't so straightforward. describes a pressure that continually builds and only goes away when break social/moral codes; need to learn to let out pressure non-destructively. intellectually understands that an urge not always beneficial to survival, so gets tricky)